pragmagrid/pragmagrid.github.io/_posts/pragma38/2019-11-02-pragma38-demos.md

 <br>
 <div class="border38">Submission Instructions</div>

-Please prepare a 2-4 page abstract and include the following
+The abstract should be less than 450 words and include the following
 information:

 1.	**Title of the demo**